Birth and Baby Care Classes

 Childbirth Preparation Classes

 - Understanding Childbirth: Series is a consecutive two-week course that meets two hours each session.
 Session one covers essential information on pre-labor, stages of labor and delivery.
-During session one you will watch a birth story showing the progression of labor and delivery.
+You will also watch a birth story showing the progression of labor and delivery.
 In session two you will discuss medical procedures, medical pain relief options available to you and cesarean birth.
 Understanding Birth: Series does not cover Newborn Care, Breastfeeding, Comfort Techniques or Tours.

-- Maternity Center Tours - We encourage parents to take a tour of our Maternity Centers during their first trimester (before the end of the first 12 weeks) to help prepare for the upcoming birth of their baby.
+- Maternity Center Tours - We encourage parents to take a tour of our Maternity Centers before 35 weeks of pregnancy to help prepare for the upcoming birth of their baby.

 Parenting Preparation Classes

-- Newborn Care - This class helps expectant parents learn basic caring techniques for a new baby during the first six weeks.
-During class you will watch videos and discuss common care techniques for comforting, feeding, bathing and diapering, as well as understanding newborn health and safety concerns.
+- Newborn Care - This class helps expectant parents learn basic care techniques for a new baby during the first six weeks.
+During class you will watch videos and discuss all aspects of caring for a newborn, including understanding newborn health and safety concerns.
+You will also practice techniques for comforting, feeding, bathing and diapering and much more.

 - Baby Finance - This two-hour class walks you through a sample budget, explores costs of parenting from infancy through college, and discusses insurance and legal issues to consider for your new family.